LISNeRF Mapping: LiDAR-based Implicit Mapping via Semantic Neural Fields for Large-Scale 3D Scenes: METHODOLOGY

 \item To certain level of octree, we retrieve eight $G$ of eight corners of corresponding grids through hash table $B_1$ and obtain the $G_k$ of the point via executing tri-linear interpolation.

 \item We query the $G_k$ up to last three levels of octree.
 From coarse-grained level to fine-grained level, whose order is $Level \; 2$, $Level \; 1$, $Level \; 0$.
-Then, three feature vectors, $G_2$, $G_1$ and $G_0$, are generated.
+Then, three feature embeddings, $G_2$, $G_1$ and $G_0$, are generated.

-\item The concatenated feature vector, $G_S = G_2 + G_1 +G_0$, are fed into MLP1 with $P$ hidden layers to output a SDF value.
-Both MLP parameters and feature vectors are optimized through the self-supervised training, more detail is covered in Section \ref{subsec:SematFeature}. \end{itemize}
+\item The concatenated feature embedding, $G_S = G_2 + G_1 +G_0$, is fed into MLP $f_\eta$ with $P$ hidden layers to output a SDF value.
+Both MLP parameters and feature embeddings are optimized through the self-supervised training, more detail is covered in Section \ref{subsec:SematFeature}. \end{itemize}